Last Updated on April 16, 2023

 Australian Cattle Dogs were first classified under the ‘miscellaneous’ category by the AKC, but these canines eventually received full breed recognition by 1980.

 Queensland Heelers are medium-sized dogs, with a compact and muscular build.
 Well-conditioned muscles in its neck, shoulders, and legs allow the dogs to last long days in farms and ranches.

-What makes the Red Heeler is its distinct coat.
+What makes the Red Heeler is its distinct short, smooth double coat.
 The ‘red’ variety of Australian Cattle Dogs have coats that have a speckled pattern with solid red markings.

 This unique coat color is the result of red hairs interspersed through a white coat, which is what all ACD puppies are born with.

 Another common feature of these cattle dogs is the presence of solid patches of color on their bodies or face.
 These patches are usually white and may appear on this Heeler’s body or as markings on its face.